andrius-siup/cherry-on-the-cake/README.md

 Happy coding!

-The secret key was accidentally pushed to the repo.
+## The secret key was accidentally pushed to the repo.
 * Removed the secret key from settings.py
 * Generate the new one key here [Random django key]("https://djecrety.ir/")
 * store that key in gitpod settings environment variables as SECRET_KEY
 * in settings.py set the key like this `SECRET_KEY = os.environ.get('SECRET_KEY', '')`

+## The Stripe Issues:
+* sometimes accidentally Gitpod will change app URL and it doen't match the Stripe endpoint.
+When I saw the stripe error it will fix it easily change the  stripe endpoint.